Brain Tumours

 A brain tumour, also known as an intracranial tumour, is an abnormal mass of cells in the brain that can either be cancerous (malignant) or non-cancerous (benign).
 Both types of tumours grow in size within a confined rigid skull box and build up the pressure inside the skull.

-If left untreated, the increased pressure can cause life-threatening brain damage.
-The growth rate of a brain tumour is widely variable, entirely based on the underlying tumour type.
+If left untreated, this increased pressure can cause life-threatening brain damage.
+The growth rate of a brain tumour varies widely, and is entirely based on the underlying tumour type.
 The severity and clinical presentations of brain tumours depend on the tumour location, size and type of tumour.

 What are the types of Brain Tumours?